Quick Summary tl;dr

 How Does the Ketogenic Diet Improve Insulin Resistance?

-One hundred percent of carbohydrates will trigger insulin release.
-Cutting carbs to a ketogenic level of 25-50 grams a day will help lower insulin levels.
+Since 100% of the carbohydrates you consume will trigger insulin release, cutting carbs to a ketogenic level of 25-50 grams a day will help lower insulin levels.

 This is true for children too.
-For 12 weeks, 10 boys and girls age 8 consumed a ketogenic diet.
-Insulin levels were significantly lower without medications or adverse effects in inflammation or abdominal fat (18).
-Ketogenic diets are not just for adults, a family can eat healthy while feasting on delicious ketogenic meals to support good health, weight loss and insulin control.
+For 12 weeks, 10 pre-adolescent children with GLUT-1 deficiency syndrome (a rare genetic disorder involving neurological dysfunction) consumed a ketogenic diet.
+Insulin levels were significantly lower without medications or adverse effects on inflammation or abdominal fat ( 18).
+Ketogenic diets are not just for adults.
+A family can eat healthy while feasting on delicious ketogenic meals to support good health, weight loss and insulin control.

 Do you like this post?
 Share it with your friends!